Fauci: Americans are 'going to have to hunker down significantly more' to fight coronavirus

 Download the NBC News app for full coverage of the coronavirus outbreak

-On the initial lack of testing for the virus, which has led to widespread criticism of the administration's handling of the outbreak, Fauci said a "sea change" has been made, adding that "early on, we weren't in a situation where we could get the tests out in a broad way."
+On the initial lack of testing for the virus, which has led to widespread criticism of the administration's handling of the outbreak, Fauci said there has been a "sea change," adding that "early on, we weren't in a situation where we could get the tests out in a broad way."
 He said that would soon be changing.

-Last week, Fauci told a House hearing that the system was "not really geared to what we need right now" regarding the test kits, saying, "That is a failing.
+Last week, Fauci said at a House hearing that the system was "not really geared to what we need right now" regarding the test kits, saying: "That is a failing.
 Let's admit it."

-Asked on Sunday about cases of people outside the stated risk groups having contracted severe symptoms overseas, Fauci said researchers will want to "make sure the virus hasn't changed," adding that while younger people are much less at risk, "that doesn't mean they're not going to get infected, and then they'll be infecting older people."
+Asked Sunday about cases of people having contracted severe symptoms overseas even though they are outside the stated risk groups, Fauci said researchers will want to "make sure the virus hasn't changed," adding that while younger people are much less at risk, "that doesn't mean they're not going to get infected, and then they'll be infecting older people."

-Fauci called on elective surgeries to be delayed and keep hospitals to those who absolutely need to be there.
+Fauci called for elective surgery to be delayed, reserving hospitals for those who absolutely need to be there.

-If you feel possible symptoms of the virus, Fauci said to contact a physician and get instructions on how to be tested, "but stay home."
+If you feel possible symptoms of the virus, Fauci said, you should contact a physician and get instructions on how to be tested, "but stay home."

-Speaking with CNN's "State of the Union," Fauci said there's a chance that thousands, if not millions of Americans could die because of the outbreak.
+Speaking on CNN's "State of the Union," Fauci said there's a chance that thousands, if not millions, of Americans could die because of the outbreak.

 "It's possible because, when you do a model, you have a worst-case scenario, the best-case scenario, and the reality is, how you react to that will depend where you're going to be on that curve," he said.